 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 Popular Variations

 Have you tried making raindrop cake at home?
-Share your photos and tag us on Instagram @honestfoodtalks!
-We’d love to see your creations.
+Share your photos and tag us on Instagram @honestfoodtalks.
+We'd love to see your creations.

 Julio